Quickstart: Implementing Top Items with the API

 Use

-parameter in your API call to request only the attributes you actually need to display (e.g.,&hit_fields=title,price,image_link
+hit_fields: To minimize the response size and improve speed, use the optionalhit_fieldsparameter in your API call to request only the attributes you actually need to display (e.g.,&hit_fields=title,price,image_link). -

 Match user IDs for personalization For the Personalized Top Items API to be effective, the